zinka88/Identifying-Groups/README.md

-# Code for identifying groups under and overpredicted by health plan payment risk
+# Code for "Identifying Unprofitable Groups in the Health Care System"
-Code for identifying groups under and overpredicted by health plan payment risk
+Code for identifying groups under and overpredicted by the health care payment system.

 # Programs
 *run_risk_adjustment.R - This program uses OLS to predict annual spending given demographics and